Singapore by MRT: The East-West Line, Tanjong Pagar to Pasir Ris

 Tree-lined avenue with symmetrical black rain trees arching over the former road to the airport in Kallang, Singapore

-Sadly, if you want to see the Old Kallang Airport today, you’ll have to squint through the barbed wire (you can also see the National Stadium just beyond):
+When I visited, I had to squint through the barbed wire to catch a glimpse of the Old Kallang Airport (you can also see the National Stadium just beyond):

 Singapore Sports Hub in Kallang, with its iconic domed roof, seen through barbed green fencing